kapilgorve/angular-boilerplate-latest/README.md

 Comes with latest AngularJs,UI-Router,Bootstrap3,Lodash,Font Awesome.

-Strict annotation is enabled with ng-strict-di directive , so  explicitly annotate the function using either the inline bracket notation, or with the $inject property.
+Strict annotation is enabled with ng-strict-di directive , so  explicitly annotate the function using either the inline bracket notation or with the $inject property.